Growth chart and a diet plan to increase height

 2. Understanding Height Percentiles in the United States

-What the Numbers Mean
+What the Numbers Actually Mean

 Percentile What It Indicates Real-Life Interpretation

-50th Average Right in the middle
+50th Average height Right in the middle of the range

-95th Taller than most Above average height
+95th Taller than most peers Clearly above average height

-When You Actually Need to Worry
+When You Actually Need to Pay Attention

-• Growth suddenly slows or stalls
+• Growth slows noticeably or plateaus without explanation

-• Puberty starts much later than peers
+• Puberty arrives significantly later than peers

-• Height drops below the 3rd percentile
+• Height falls below the 3rd percentile

 3. Factors That Influence Height Growth

-1. Genetics (The Heavyweight Factor)
+1. Genetics (The Biggest Factor)

-2. Nutrition (Where You Have Control)
+2. Nutrition (Where You Have the Most Influence)

 3. Hormones